J Dilla Classic Hits

-Though he may have only put out 6 full-length albums before his life was cut short, J Dilla has had a resounding impact throughout the world of hip-hop.
+Though he may have only put out 6 full-length albums before his life was cut short, J Dilla’s unique style that he carefully crafted on the MPC has had a resounding impact throughout the world of hip-hop.

 Many of his singles would eventually set the stage for whole new subgenres and influenced artists not only regionally but internationally.